topcoder-platform/community-app/README.md

 - Now you can run the App.
 To login into production Topcoder backend use `accounts.topcoder.com/members` with your regular account, and to logout you can just wipe out cookies, or just log out at `www.topcoder.com`.

 Development dependencies include StyleFMT.
-You can execute `$ npm run fix:styles` to automatically correct you stylesheets to comply with Stylelint rules (but it can fail for some rules).
+You can execute `$ npm run lint:scss -- --fix` to automatically correct you stylesheets to comply with Stylelint rules (but it can fail for some rules).
-To automatically correct js files, you can use `npm run fix:js`.
+To automatically correct js files, you can use `npm run lint:js -- --fix`.

 ### Accessing Wipro Community